 Tourism in Marrakech, Morocco

 If you are looking for a trip to Morocco, then you should consider Marrakech tourism.
 The city is known for its luxury tourism, and it is definitely one to consider for your trip.
-You will find palaces, luxury spas, hammams, and 5 star restaurants.
-You can also stay in a riad in the medina, like the Namaskar Palace, and enjoy a refined cuisine.
-You can also take a trip to the desert, if you're feeling adventurous.
+There are several five-star restaurants, as well as luxury baths, hammams, and castles.
+Stay in a riad in the medina like the Namaskar Palace and dine on exquisite Moroccan cuisine.
+If you’re in the mood for some real exploration, you may always visit the desert.
 Take a Royal Balloon Flight to see the city from above, complete with breakfast and champagne.

 Jemaa el Fna